Cut time asylum seekers wait to work, say Tory MPs

 And after Tory Baroness Philippa Stroud put forward the proposal in the House of Lords, it was voted through and added onto the bill.

-Now the bill, with its amendment, has returned to the Commons to be debated on Tuesday and has won support from a wide-range of MPs, including former justice secretary Sir Robert Buckland and leading Brexiteer Tory Steve Baker.
+Now the bill, with its amendment, has returned to the Commons to be debated on Tuesday and has won support from a wide-range of MPs within the party.

+Speaking in the debate, Sir Robert said he did not think it was a "particularly controversial" measure, just "practical and right".

+He added: "I have long felt that the waste that we see with regard to, not just lives but also expenditure, when asylum seekers have to stay very often for years in a state of limbo before knowing their position, whether it is to be accepted or not, it is unnecessary.

 'Fix the system'